Fullfix/frog-optimizer/README.md

 ## TODO

-- Add support for linear layers.
+- Add support for linear layers and biases.
+- Decouple epsilons for left and right side.
 - Explore alternative activation subsampling strategies, including maintaining a pool of samples across optimization steps.
 - Compare FROG with other optimizers on convolutional architectures.
 - Add mixed precision support